gi-brain/ml-test/README.md

 * a seed Jupyter notebooks
 * 6+1 data files

-Fork this repository to your github account
+Clone the repository and import it to a new repository you will create under your github account

-Create a feature branch where you will develop your solution
+Create a feature branch to develop your solution

-Open a pull request against master
+Open a pull request against master inside your new repository

+Provide us link to your repository